tristanls/k-bucket/README.md

 As even more contacts are added to the "near" k-bucket, the "near" k-bucket will split again as it becomes full.
 However, this time it is split along the second bit of the contact node id.
 Again, the two newly created k-buckets are marked "near" and "far" and the "far" k-bucket is marked as _don't split_.
 Again, the contact nodes that existed in the old bucket are redistributed.
 This continues as long as nodes are being added to the "near" k-bucket, until the number of splits reaches the length of the local node id.

 As more contacts are added to the "far" k-bucket and it reaches its capacity, it does not split.
 Instead, the k-bucket emits a "ping" event (register a listener: `kBucket.on('ping', function (oldContacts, newContact) {...});` and includes an array of old contact nodes that it hasn't heard from in a while and requires you to confirm that those contact nodes still respond (literally respond to a PING RPC).
 If an old contact node still responds, it should be re-added (`kBucket.add(oldContact)`) back to the k-bucket.
 This puts the old contact on the "recently heard from" end of the list of nodes in the k-bucket.
-If the old contact does not respond, it should be removed (`kBucket.remove(oldContact)`) and the new contact being added now has room to be stored (`kBucket.add(newContact)`).
+If the old contact does not respond, it should be removed (`kBucket.remove(oldContact.id)`) and the new contact being added now has room to be stored (`kBucket.add(newContact)`).

 **Public API**
   * [KBucket.distance(firstId, secondId)](#kbucketdistancefirstid-secondid)